-Some of us are at the upper echelons of large corporations while others at the bottom levels of poverty.
-Some of us have aborted more than once while others lost only one child.
+Some of us are at the upper echelons of large corporations, while others are at the bottom levels of poverty.
+Some of us might have aborted more than once, perhaps by taking abortion counseling in Portsmouth VA or at a similar location, while others might have undergone this once.
 Many are in pain but have no idea that their abortion is the root cause.

 Accurate statistics on the demographics of post-abortive people is nearly impossible to discover for many reasons.
+Yes, it is true.
+Getting accurate statistics could be no way possible.
 Ramah International typically uses Planned Parenthood’s research arm – The Alan Guttmacher Institute – for most abortion references.
 I cite abortion provider’s statistics simply because they are the only ones that come into direct contact with us.